tel: +48 22 499 98 98

 neodymium magnets

-We offer yellow color magnetic Nd2Fe14B - our proposal.
-All "neodymium magnets" on our website are in stock for immediate purchase (check the list).
-Check out the magnet price list for more details check the magnet price list
+We offer yellow color magnets Nd2Fe14B - our proposal.
+Practically all "neodymium magnets" on our website are available for immediate delivery (see the list).
+See the magnet pricing for more details see the magnet price list

-Where to purchase powerful magnet?
-Magnetic holders in airtight, solid steel enclosure are excellent for use in difficult weather, including during rain and snow see more...
+Where to buy very strong neodymium magnet?
+Magnet holders in solid and airtight steel enclosure are perfect for use in difficult weather, including in the rain and snow more...

 Dhit sp. z o.o. logo